open-pioneer/trails-openlayers-base-packages/src/packages/integration/README.md

-# @open-pioneer/application-events
+# @open-pioneer/integration

-Provides the `EventService`, which can be used to emit events to the host site from inside the open pioneer application.
+Provides the `ExternalEventService`, which can be used to emit events to the host site from inside the open pioneer application.

 This is useful when the application's web component is embedded into another site.

 ## Quick start

-In your UI or one of your services, reference the `"application-events.EventService"` interface to obtain an instance of the `EventService`.
+In your UI or one of your services, reference the `"integration.ExternalEventService"` interface to obtain an instance of the `ExternalEventService`.
 For example:

 ```js